JohnnyXavier/johnnyxavier.github.io/_posts/2018-12-02-postgres-nosql-3.md

     * PostgreSQL 11

 ##### /installing_the_os
-if you need help installing the OS on a laptop, these guide below can point you into the right direction as linux and laptops with discrete cards are not the best friends by the moment
+if you need help installing the OS on a laptop, these guide below can point you into the right direction as linux and laptops with discrete cards are not the best friends at the moment
 [Ubuntu 18.10 Cosmic Cuttlefish Setup - on Dell 9560]({{ site.baseurl }}{% post_url 2018-11-01-dell-9560-setup-ubuntu1810 %})

 installing linux other than in a laptop with a discrete GPU is straightforward so I won't cover that here.